QubesOS/qubes-doc/common-tasks/usb.md

         sudo udevadm trigger --action=change

- 3. Assuming your USB drive is attached to dom0 and is `sdb`, we attach the device to a qube with the name `personal` like so:
+ 3. Assuming your USB drive is attached to `sys-usb` and is `sdb`, we attach the device to a qube with the name `personal` like so:

-         qvm-block -a personal dom0:sdb
+         qvm-block -a personal sys-usb:sdb

      This will attach the device to the qube as `/dev/xvdi` if that name is not already taken by another attached device, or `/dev/xvdj`, etc.